 RESIDENCIES

-2022 The Pittsburgh Glass Center, Pittsburgh, PA
+2022 The Pittsburgh Glass Center

 2018-2013 Plastic(o) Fantastic(o), New Providence, Bahamas, International artist collective and residency in which Wright is a founding member.